 Why wouldn’t you love such a place?

-Day 2 – Ostuni
+Day 2 of our Puglia itinerary – Ostuni

 Another 35 minutes drive and we were right in the heart of the whitest and chicest little town: Ostuni.